HC200ok/vue3-easy-data-table-documentation/docs/features/multiple-selecting.md

 # Multiple selecting
-Using the `v-model:items-selected` will enable you to gather data of specific items by toggling checkbox.
+Using the `v-model:items-selected` will enable you to gather data of specific items by toggling checkbox on.

 ## Example